openmainframeproject/foundation/zowe_conformance/test_evaluation_guide.md

     a.
 If the extension uses the word "Zowe" in its name, it abides by The Linux Foundation <a href="https://www.linuxfoundation.org/trademark-usage/">Trademark Usage Guidelines</a> and <a href="https://www.openmainframeproject.org/branding-guidelines">Branding Guidelines</a> to ensure the word Zowe is used in a way intended by the Zowe community. **(required)**

     b.
-No Zowe CLI plugin installation requirement: </b> If the extender makes use of a Zowe CLI profile other than the Zowe Explorer for VS Code default `zosmf` then the extension must not make any assumptions that a matching Zowe CLI plugin has been installed in the Zowe Explorer for VS Code user's environment. **(best practice)**
+No Zowe CLI plugin installation requirement: </b> If the <a href="#extender">extender</a> makes use of a Zowe CLI profile other than the Zowe Explorer for VS Code default `zosmf` then the extension must not make any assumptions that a matching Zowe CLI plugin has been installed in the Zowe Explorer for VS Code user's environment. **(best practice)**

     c. **Publication tag:** If the extension is published in a public catalog or marketplace such as Npmjs, Open-VSX, or VS Code Marketplace, it uses the tag or keyword "Zowe" so it can be found when searching for Zowe and be listed with other Zowe offerings. **(required)**

     d. **Support:** Extension has documentation with instructions on how to report problems that are related to the extension and not Zowe Explorer for VS Code.
 It needs to explain how users can determine if a problem is related to the extension or Zowe Explorer for VS Code. **(required)**

-    e. **ser settings consistency:** Extender provides a consistent user settings experience.
-For VS Code extensions, extender follows the recommended naming convention for configuration settings as described in VS Code's <a href="https://code.visualstudio.com/api/references/contribution-points#contributes.configuration">configuration contribution documentation</a>, and avoids starting setting names with the prefix `zowe.`, which is reserved for Zowe Explorer for VS Code. **(best practice)**
+    e. **User settings consistency:** <a href="#extender">Extender</a> provides a consistent user settings experience.
+For VS Code extensions, <a href="#extender">extender</a> follows the recommended naming convention for configuration settings as described in VS Code's <a href="https://code.visualstudio.com/api/references/contribution-points#contributes.configuration">configuration contribution documentation</a>, and avoids starting setting names with the prefix `zowe.`, which is reserved for Zowe Explorer for VS Code. **(best practice)**

     f. **Error message consistency:** Extension follows the recommended error message format indicated in the Zowe Explorer for VS Code extensibility documentation to provide a consistent user experience with Zowe Explorer for VS Code. **(best practice)**